-Generation study of fall armyworm, Spodoptera frugiperda (J. E. Smith) in laboratory condition on maize
+Generation study of fall armyworm, Spodoptera frugiperda (J. E. Smith) under laboratory condition on maize

 ABSTRACT

 Aims: To understand its life stages and biological parameters for planning effective strategy for control measures to harness better yield and maximizing the profit.